Karoo National Park

 This rodent with a long, impossibly tiny snoot, delicately fossicks through every clump of Karoo scrub, fine-combing for lizard eggs, fresh shoots and unwary insects.

 Soon silence descends over the expansive Karoo.
 This quietness is a presence, something so pure and deep it rings like crystal.

 The Karoo National Park is the best of Beaufort West's attractions and a popular place to overnight along the N1 between Johannesburg and Cape Town.
 Beaufort West is about 5 hours' north of Cape Town, and about 10 hours' drive south of Johannesburg.

 Wise to the fact that most people are there for only a short time and might not have hours to watch the Verreaux's eagles patrolling the spectacular Klipspringer Pass, parks officials have created easy attractions.
 The interpretive centre is one of them, and you can easily spend a happy few hours learning all about riverine rabbits, the Bushman wars, trekboers, bat-eared fox dentistry and a dozen other topics.

 There's also a bird hide near the camp, hikes, a Braille trail and a short but fascinating fossil trail.
-The trail focuses on therapsids - large, mammal-like reptiles that predated the dinosaurs - and whose fossils are rich in the Karoo.
+The trail focuses on therapsids – large, mammal-like reptiles that predated the dinosaurs, whose fossils are rich in the Karoo.
 Be sure to admire the ferocious Gorgonopsian bones, and learn about odd digestive habits of the Bradysaurus.